jarvisteach/appJar/docs/mkdocs/docs/pythonTtk.md

 #ttk

-appJar includes experimental support for *ttk*,  a tk themed widget set.
+appJar includes experimental support for *ttk*,  a [tk themed widget set](https://docs.python.org/3/library/tkinter.ttk.html#module-tkinter.ttk).
-This is very **BETA.*, and most stuff will break!
+This is very **BETA**, and most stuff will break!

 ## Setup
 ---

-* `.usettk()`
+* `.useTtk()`
-    Calling this at the start of your program will tell it to use ttk widgets.
+    Calling this at the start of your program will tell it to use ttk widgets where possible.

 * `.setTtkTheme(theme)`
     This allows you to choose which theme to use.